Table of Contents

 The ad agency Omelet started a program called 60/60.
 It gives employees two hours a week to work on a project about which they are passionate.
 This program is about valuing your employees' passions and showing that you respect them as unique individuals.

-Although a step in the right direction for employee recognition, Employee of the Month is a bit outdated, it doesn’t truly show your employees that you appreciate them.
-So, for this type of program to work, it needs to be a stepping stone in a well-rounded employee recognition strategy.
+Although a step in the right direction for employee recognition, “Employee of the Month” is outdated, because it doesn’t show your employees that you appreciate all of them.
+So, ask your employees and take their inputs to design a modern and well-rounded employee recognition strategy.

 Try out some of our alternative employee recognition ideas to make sure that all your employees feel appreciated for their hard work.